e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ## Appendix A. Taught contracts: the author-facing index

 The build pipeline enforces structure — declarations, wiring, types, conformance.
-A residue of *semantic* facts is unenforceable by any check: knowing them is what makes component and periphery code come out right, and not knowing them produces defensive delays, duplicated math or mistimed samples with no diagnostic firing anywhere (the author-knowledge note, [§15.5][s15-5], is the archetype).
+A residue of *semantic* facts is unenforceable by any check.
+Knowing them is what makes component and periphery code come out right.
+Not knowing them produces defensive delays, duplicated math or mistimed samples with no diagnostic firing anywhere; the author-knowledge note ([§15.5][s15-5]) is the archetype.
-This appendix is an **index, not a second home** — one recall line per contract, with the normative statement staying in the owning section (one home per datum, applied to the document itself).
+This appendix is an **index, not a second home**: one recall line per contract, with the normative statement staying in the owning section.
+That is one home per datum, applied to the document itself.

 For component authors:

 - **The stage funnel** ([§5.2][s5-2]).
 Stage name ⊇ bundle ⊇ destructured reads:
-  the stage name fixes the maximal legal view set, the component's declarations narrow it to the bundle, and the signature's destructuring narrows it to actual reads — so "no `u` in the name" *is* the no-feedthrough property.
+  the stage name fixes the maximal legal view set, the component's declarations narrow it to the bundle, and the signature's destructuring narrows the bundle to actual reads — so "no `u` in the name" *is* the no-feedthrough property.
 The teaching line: stage 1 publishes what you know from state alone; stage 2 adds what needs inputs; your dynamics read your own published results instead of recomputing them.